cerenkasap/prediction_of_employee_promotion/README.md

 Created a model that can classify a employee promotion as a Positive or a Negative with **(89% Accuracy)**.

-Used two dataset: PromosSample.csv as a traning set with **54808 examples** and test.csv as a test dataset **23490 examples** using pandas library in python.
+Used two dataset: PromosSample.csv as a historical data with **54808 examples** and test.csv as a current data **23490 examples** using pandas library in python.

 Applied **Logistic Regression, Support Vector Classifier, Random Forest Classifier, Bernoulli Naive Bayes**, and **KNeighborsClassifier** and optimized using **GridSearchCV** to find the best model.